 It’s not impossible to overcome secular risk, but the odds are against most companies.
 When I joined T. Rowe Price in 1998, Apple was viewed as a dead company.
 Now it’s the second largest company in the S&P 500 as it has been able to innovate its way out of secular risk.
 A couple of years ago under prior management, Microsoft was considered a secular loser.
 But a new management team has transitioned that company to a secular winner with a strong number two position in cloud computing, competing with Amazon.

 Vaselkiv: Secular risk also impacts fixed income markets.
 Many value‑oriented companies have taken on more debt on their balance sheet, so that amplifies the secular risk some of them face.
-We do seek to invest in companies on the right side of change.
+We look to invest in companies on the right side of change.
 Netflix is one of our favorite high yield companies.
-It has $2 billion in operating cash flow and is now moving outside the United States to develop specific content around the world.
+It has USD $2 billion in operating cash flow and is now moving outside the United States to develop specific content around the world.

 Q: What industries are insulated from secular risk or might even benefit from it?

 Giroux: Utilities are one of the few beneficiaries, with the growth of renewables like solar and wind helping drive faster rate‑based growth while lowering customers’ bills.
 Industrials, including defense, are less exposed unless Amazon or Google or Netflix start developing aircraft engines and jet fighter planes.
 Parts of business and information services so far have been immune to secular risk.
 The 70% of the companies that are not threatened by secular risk should see their valuation multiples rise over time.